youjin1207/cmpriskProfile/README.md

 ## Code

-- `Code/auxfunctions.R` : provides auxiliary functions to construct risk classes as a form of the matrix with a fixed dimension and to estimates variance of the CIF.
+- `Code/auxfunctions.R` : provides auxiliary functions to construct risk classes as a form of the matrix with a fixed dimension, to derive a prognostic score from a stratified additive hazards model, and to estimate the variance of a CIF.

+- `Code/sim1.R` : provides the data generating process under scenario (i) presented in the paper.

-- `Code/sim.R` : provides the data generating process for the simulation data presented in the paper.
+- `Code/sim2.R` : provides the data generating process under scenario (ii) presented in the paper.

 - `Code/read_SRTR` : reads the data and implements some exploratory analysis.